tonymm81/web_page/README.md

 ## version 182
 - started to make a footer to page.
 Now user can navigate also from footer to another page.
 This is github issue 35.
+- Footer needs more ideas but the footer body and links are okay.
+I fixed also some security issues from server app

 # installs backend: